Pranit-Ekatpure/Unix_Programming/IPC/FIFO/message/README.md

 ```

 ### Running the example
--
+- Run example as follows
 ```
     $ ./main_client_server
     Client: Enter name of file to be read by server - test.txt (Content of test.txt read by server will be diplayed here)
 ```
 (Server opens file whose pathname received from client, reads file and write to client.
 Client reads from server and write to standard output.)